navpil/applicatia-minora/README.md

 What about "three coins pattern"?

 The "coin patterns" are used in ancient games, such as Bul or Game of Ur.

+## Ldap To Sql

+LDAP is a NoSQL database which stores data in tree format and is optimized for reading.

+Unfortunately documentation on LDAP protocol is often very limited and hard to find.
+Once I understood that LDAP queries are like SQL queries, I decided to write a simple parser which would translate LDAP queries to something SQL-lover would understand.

+NB: this is a pseudo SQL and no LDAP server will understand this request.